Shift-Environmental/vhf-listening/docs/GRC_DEVELOPMENT_GUIDE.md

 6. Set Options → Generate Options to "No GUI"
 7. Generate (Press icon of box hovering over down arrow) - creates headless Python script (options_0.py)

-*Optionally, could also deactivate the "File Sink" needed for production to serve to icecast, and could enable the "Audio Sink" for local playback.*
+*Optionally, for development you can disable the "Custom Icecast Sink" and enable the "Audio Sink" for local audio playback through speakers/headphones.*

 ---